Mansab67/Quikkred/bluechip-finmax-main/ADMIN_SETTINGS_FEATURE.md

 ## ✅ **What Was Implemented**

-The bluechipfinmax platform now has a **comprehensive admin settings panel** with system configuration, role management, and audit logging capabilities.
+The Quikkred platform now has a **comprehensive admin settings panel** with system configuration, role management, and audit logging capabilities.

 ---